A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Conclusion

 \section{Conclusion}

-We have proposed a flexible class of Gaussian random fields for metric graphs, which allow for non-stationary covariance functions and general smoothness.
-By building upon a chain of results inspired by the SPDE approach in Euclidean domains, and by combining the FEM-based numerical approximation of \citet{bolin2023regularity} with the rational approximation of \citet{xiong2022covariance}, we showed that the proposed class of models can be implemented in a computationally efficient way for general metric graphs, facilitating applications to large graphs and big data sets.
+We have proposed a flexible class of Gaussian random fields for metric graphs, which allow for non-stationary covariance functions and arbitrary smoothness.
+By building upon a chain of results inspired by the SPDE approach in Euclidean domains, and by combining the FEM-based numerical approximation of \citet{Bolin2024Regularity} with the rational approximation of \citet{Xiong2024Covariance}, we showed that the proposed class of models can be implemented in a computationally efficient way for general metric graphs, facilitating applications to large graphs and big data sets.
 The approach has been theoretically justified and numerical experiments verify the theoretical results.
 Further, the application presented demonstrated the advantages of the proposed approach for statistical modeling.

 Future work could explore the extension of the proposed framework to spatio-temporal models.
 This could allow, for example, to understand how traffic flow and congestion in road networks evolve over time due to changing traffic conditions or to study the diffusion and temporal dynamics of pollutants in river networks for environmental monitoring.
-Additionally, the framework could be extended to log-Gaussian Cox processes (LGCPs), enabling the modeling of point patterns constrained to graph structures.
-Future work from a theoretical perspective involve extending the regularity results from Subsections~\ref{subsec:regularity} and \ref{tau_rol}, as well as proving strict positive definiteness for any $\alpha > 1/2$, under suitable assumptions on $\kappa$.
-While the restriction $\alpha \leq 2$ in Proposition~\ref{prp:existence} is unnecessary for the uniqueness proof, it is crucial for establishing strict positive definiteness and is required throughout the regularity results due to the limited smoothness of $\kappa$ imposed by Assumption~\ref{assumption1}.
-These future extensions would likely rely on assumptions similar to those in \cite{bolin2023markov}.
+Additionally, the framework could be extended to log-Gaussian Cox processes, enabling the modeling of point patterns constrained to graph structures.
+Future work from a theoretical perspective involves investigating identifiability of the model parameters, which could be studied following existing approaches for SPDEs, such as those in \citet{Bolin2023Equivalence}.